Floating Primrose

 Location

-Floating primrose grows in the lower two-thirds of the United States.
+Floating Primrose can be found across the lower two-thirds of the United States.

 Propagation